Lukas-56376/AVIA-BOT/README.md

 AVIA-BOT is currently a small aviation project and is still being improved.
 More commands and features may be added in the future.

-## License

-Add your preferred license here, for example MIT License.

 ---

 Clear skies!